jjnewman/battleships/README.md

 ## Battleships project

+This is a joint project between [Joe](https://github.com/jjnewman/battleships) and [Gabe](https://github.com/GabeMaker/battleships) using GitHub pong
+Currently at MVP 2 - able to play one player game in irb.

 Battleships (or Battleship) is a game where each player has a board upon which they can place a number of ships.